m-lab/website/_posts/blog/2022-02-10-v2-data-pipeline-migration.md

 collected from the web100 platform *and* many datatypes from the tcpinfo platform.
 Datatypes processed by the v1 data pipeline have "v1 schemas".
-These schemas typically use ad-hoc naming conventions that may be inconsistent between datatypes and use and documentation onerous.
-As well, these datatypes have had long standing data quality issues, such as server annotations.
+These schemas typically use ad-hoc naming conventions that may be inconsistent between datatypes making use and documentation onerous.
+As well, these datatypes have had long standing data quality issues, such as accurate server annotations.

 Now we are migrating all datatypes collected from the tcpinfo platform to the v2 data pipeline.
 The v2 data pipeline provides uniform naming conventions,